BH-BL’s Special Education Continuum of Services & Guidelines

 Specialized Academic/Functional Life Skills Programs

-Achieve Program, Beginnings Program, CDS Program (Elementary), Connections Program (Middle School) and Transitions Program (High School)
+Achieve Program, STRIVE (Elementary), Connections Program (Middle School) and Transitions Program (High School)

 Students are provided primary instruction in reading, English, Math, Social Studies, Science and career development skills (HS) in a self-contained setting, separate from their non-disabled peers.
 Program focus is also on developing basic skills in academic, social, communication and functional domains.
 Students are provided opportunities for integration into the community.
 Students are oftentimes eligible for the New York State Alternate Assessment.